Posterior Shin Splints

 When can you run again after posterior shin splints?

-You can usually resume a graded return to running when walking is comfortable, shin tenderness is settling, calf loading is improving, and your symptoms stay mild with day-to-day activity.
-The safest return is usually a walk-jog progression rather than a jump straight back to normal training.
+You can usually resume a graded return to running when walking is comfortable, shin tenderness is settling, calf loading is improving, and symptoms stay mild with day-to-day activity.
+A walk-jog progression is usually safer than jumping straight back to normal training.

 Return-to-running checklist